gargi2012/Econometrics-Assignment/CHAPTER 2.md

 4. The USgas package contains data on the demand for natural gas in the US.

- - a.
-Install the USgas package.
+ - Install the USgas package.
- - b.Create a tsibble from us_total with year as the index and state as the key.
+ - Create a tsibble from us_total with year as the index and state as the key.
- - c.Plot the annual natural gas consumption by state for the New England area (comprising the states of Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).
+ - Plot the annual natural gas consumption by state for the New England area (comprising the states of Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island).
 5.
- - a.
-Download tourism.xlsx from the book website and read it into R using readxl::read_excel().
+ - Download tourism.xlsx from the book website and read it into R using readxl::read_excel().
- - b.
-Create a tsibble which is identical to the tourism tsibble from the tsibble package.
+ - Create a tsibble which is identical to the tourism tsibble from the tsibble package.
- - c.Find what combination of Region and Purpose had the maximum number of overnight trips on average.
+ - Find what combination of Region and Purpose had the maximum number of overnight trips on average.
- - d.Create a new tsibble which combines the Purposes and Regions, and just has total trips by State.
+ - Create a new tsibble which combines the Purposes and Regions, and just has total trips by State.
 6. Create time plots of the following four time series: Bricks from aus_production, Lynx from pelt, Close from gafa_stock, Demand from vic_elec.

 - Use ? (or help()) to find out about the data in each series.
 - For the last plot, modify the axis labels and title.

-The aus_arrivals data set comprises quarterly international arrivals to Australia from Japan, New Zealand, UK and the US.
+7. The aus_arrivals data set comprises quarterly international arrivals to Australia from Japan, New Zealand, UK and the US.

-Use autoplot(), gg_season() and gg_subseries() to compare the differences between the arrivals from these four countries.
+- Use autoplot(), gg_season() and gg_subseries() to compare the differences between the arrivals from these four countries.
 Can you identify any unusual observations?
 Monthly Australian retail data is provided in aus_retail.
 Select one of the time series as follows (but choose your own seed value):